ARITRA2004/Finance_Tracker/Readme.md

 # frontend
 - Make the login page only
 - Made the UI of the dash board (onlt the structure)
+- Today i will show some datas in the frontend by using the APIs

 # next work
 - Make the whole db for finance details